michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 _Interactive Music 1; Installation_ explores the theory and technique of interactive music and art.

 What is interactivity?
 What does it mean to create meaningful interactive experiences?
 In this hands-on course, students will learn how to create interactive installations and environments, with a primary focus on music and sound.
 We will talk about what it means to create an interactive experience for general participants.
 Scale, space, and time will be explored with reference to the body, while creating cybernetic systems for real-time and time-based interaction.
-Software, electronics, and physical computing will be discussed, with the goal of students creating physical projects.
+Software, electronics, and physical computing will be discussed, with the goal of students' creating physical projects.
 A variety of input and output mechanisms, networking, and best practices will be covered in lecture.
 Class discussions will cover readings about interactive music/art, design, space, and installation.
 Students are free to explore their own ideas through the lens of this course.

-This course will include a mix of reading, discussion, interactive development, projects, and tests.
+This course will include a mix of reading, discussion, interactive development, and projects.